How to Seduce a Playboy

 How to Seduce a Playboy (German: Bel Ami 2000 oder Wie verführt man einen Playboy?) is a 1966 Austrian-Italian comedy film directed by Michael Pfleghar and starring Peter Alexander, Antonella Lualdi and Scilla Gabel.

 The film's sets were designed by the art director Hertha Hareiter.
 Location shooting took place in Paris, Rome and Tokyo.

 Synopsis

 Every year the men's magazine selects a Playboy of the Year, but due to a computer error a shy accountant is chosen by mistake.
 As he has already been announced as the winner, the magazine decides to build up his public persona to justify their choice.
-While engaging on a tour of cities, he is pursued by a female journalist convinced that he is a fraud who should be exposed.
+While embarking on a tour of major international cities, he is pursued by a female journalist convinced that he is a fraud who should be exposed.